pommes-public/pommesdata/README.md

 ## Documentation
 The data preparation is mainly carried out in this **[jupyter notebook](https://github.com/pommes-public/pommesdata/blob/dev/pommesdata/data_preparation.ipynb)**.
 The data sources used as well as the calculation and transformation steps applied are described in a transparent manner.
-In addition to that, there is a **[documentation of pommesdata](https://pommesdata.readthedocs.io/)** on readthedocs.
-This in turn contains a documentation of the functions and classes used for data preparation.

 ## Installation and usage
 There are **two use cases** for using `pommesdata`: